frdmn/AndTekUI/README.md

 ![](http://up.frd.mn/YbxY9.jpg)

-Simple iOS (web app) dashboard for your AndTek call center.
+Simple iOS web application to control your AndTek call center status.
+Comes with a (poor man's) PHP API located in the [`api/`](api/) folder to talk to the AndTek backend.

 ## Installation